jeff4/bionotes.github.io/index.md

 * Prefer to screen potential mutants using haploid cells because they can determine a mutant allele whether it is dominant or recessive.
 Using diploid yeast would only pick up dominant allele.
 * Haploinsufficiency
 * Characterizing mutants test #1: Dominant or Recessive?
 	* Simple cross with a wildtype haploid through mating.
+*  Complementation Test
+	* Start with 50 different mutants of yeast; none of them can produce arginine.
+They are all called "arginine [auxotrophs](https://en.wikipedia.org/wiki/Auxotrophy)".
+	* Cross some of them to clarify if these mutants are based on one or multiple genes.
+	* Doubly heterozygous aka "double het".
+	* Gene that makes arginine is called arg1 which may have various mutations: m1, m2, m3.
+	* A second gene that contributes to the production of arginine is called arg2

 ---